inmagik/react-rocketjump/website/docs/action_creators.md

 const [state, bindActionsCreators] = useRj(obj)
 ```

+## Default action creators

+When you crafting a new RjObject default action creators are generated.
+Default action creators are designed to work with default state shape and side effects, and are:

+- `updateData(data: any): { type: 'UPDATE_DATA' }`:
+A plain action creator that update your data state.
+- `run(...args: any[]): EffectAction<'RUN'>`:
+An effect action creator that run your effect.
+- `cancel(): EffectAction<'CANCEL'>`:
+An effect action creator that cancel your effect.
+- `clean(): EffectAction<'CLEAN'>`:
+An effect action creator that cancel your effect and reset your root state.

 ## Adding plain actions

 To adding plain actions you can use the `actions` property in **rj** constructor